kubaPod/WLForms/README.md

 - custom field controllers

-  While `formObject["x"]` automatically creating a controller is nice but it is either this or you need to assemble your controller from scratch.
+  The `formObject["x"]` automatically creating a controller is nice but it is either this or you need to assemble your controller from scratch.

   ``WLForms` `` allows you to do `FieldController @ whatever[Dynamic[form@"x"]]` and the `FieldController` wrapper will take care of labeling it in case of interpretation failure.
 Future releases will bring more features.